Kazna4eev/Kazna4eev/README.md

 Python Web Developer
 --------------------

 I am a beginner in the world of Python development.
-My interests also include HTML, CSS, and JS, which enable me to create web applications with a modern interface.
+My interests also include HTML, CSS, JS, and back-end development, allowing me to create web applications with a modern interface.

 My journey in the IT field began in May 2022 with courses at ITStep.
 During the 12-month training, we delved deep into web development, focusing on various aspects of creating web applications.
-This course provided me with a solid foundation in programming and development, and I continue to expand my knowledge and skills.
+This course provided me with a strong foundation in programming and development, and I continue to expand my knowledge and skills.

-Currently, I am independently learning AngularJS to enhance my abilities in building web applications.
+Currently, I am actively self-learning back-end development in Python to enhance my capabilities in building web applications.
 I am interested in utilizing modern tools and technologies to create efficient and useful programs.

-On my profile, you can explore some of my projects where I showcase my skills and demonstrate a creative approach to software development.
+On my profile, you will be able to explore some of my projects where I showcase my skills and demonstrate a creative approach to software development.

+I hope you find my achievements and projects interesting.

 * 🌍  I'm based in Kiev
 * ✉️  You can contact me at [kazna4eev.igor@gmail.com](mailto:kazna4eev.igor@gmail.com)